Quol04/Applications-dev/README.md

 # WEBSITE DEVELOPMENT
 This Repo is for keeping track of a project I am currently doing, and the idea is not entirely mine.
 It's for practice.
-I started working on it on,
+I started working on it ,
 #### 4/02/2025

 ## NOTES